Playtika (NASDAQ:PLTK) Downgraded by Zacks Investment Research to “Sell”

-Zacks Investment Research downgraded shares of Playtika (NASDAQ:PLTK – Get Rating) from a hold rating to a sell rating in a research note released on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Playtika (NASDAQ:PLTK – Get Rating) from a hold rating to a sell rating in a report released on Wednesday, Zacks.com reports.

 According to Zacks, “Playtika Holding Corporation develops mobile games.
 It owns a portfolio of casual and casino-themed games.
 Playtika Holding Corporation is based in Herzliya Pituarch, Israel. “

-Other analysts also recently issued reports about the stock.
-BTIG Research reduced their target price on shares of Playtika from $29.00 to $22.00 in a research report on Tuesday, January 25th.
-MKM Partners dropped their price target on shares of Playtika from $34.00 to $29.00 and set a buy rating on the stock in a report on Thursday, November 4th.
-Cowen reaffirmed a buy rating and set a $34.00 price target on shares of Playtika in a report on Friday, December 10th.
-DA Davidson initiated coverage on shares of Playtika in a report on Thursday, December 16th.
-They set a buy rating and a $25.00 price target on the stock.
-Finally, Wedbush reaffirmed an outperform rating on shares of Playtika in a report on Tuesday, February 15th.
-One investment analyst has rated the stock with a sell rating and seven have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Playtika presently has an average rating of Buy and an average price target of $30.13.
+A number of other equities research analysts have also issued reports on PLTK.
+BTIG Research cut their target price on shares of Playtika from $29.00 to $22.00 in a research note on Tuesday, January 25th.
+DA Davidson began coverage on shares of Playtika in a research note on Thursday, December 16th.
+They issued a buy rating and a $25.00 target price on the stock.
+MKM Partners dropped their price objective on shares of Playtika from $34.00 to $29.00 and set a buy rating on the stock in a research note on Thursday, November 4th.
+Credit Suisse Group dropped their price objective on shares of Playtika from $39.00 to $30.00 and set an outperform rating on the stock in a research note on Friday, February 25th.
+Finally, Wedbush reiterated an outperform rating on shares of Playtika in a research note on Tuesday, February 15th.
+One investment analyst has rated the stock with a sell rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $30.13.

-Playtika (NASDAQ:PLTK – Get Rating) last announced its quarterly earnings data on Tuesday, March 1st.
-The company reported $0.25 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.18 by $0.07.
+Playtika (NASDAQ:PLTK – Get Rating) last issued its earnings results on Tuesday, March 1st.
+The company reported $0.25 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.18 by $0.07.
 Playtika had a net margin of 11.94% and a negative return on equity of 55.42%.
-During the same period last year, the business posted $0.19 earnings per share.
-As a group, equities research analysts expect that Playtika will post 1.07 earnings per share for the current fiscal year.
+During the same period last year, the firm posted $0.19 EPS.
+Equities analysts expect that Playtika will post 1.07 EPS for the current year.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-BlackRock Inc. raised its position in shares of Playtika by 31.7% during the third quarter.
-BlackRock Inc. now owns 11,212,880 shares of the company’s stock valued at $309,814,000 after buying an additional 2,696,937 shares during the last quarter.
-Ion Asset Management Ltd. grew its holdings in shares of Playtika by 2,604.8% in the fourth quarter.
-Ion Asset Management Ltd. now owns 2,396,106 shares of the company’s stock valued at $41,429,000 after purchasing an additional 2,307,519 shares in the last quarter.
-Senvest Management LLC grew its holdings in shares of Playtika by 60.0% in the third quarter.
-Senvest Management LLC now owns 4,383,998 shares of the company’s stock valued at $121,130,000 after purchasing an additional 1,643,266 shares in the last quarter.
-Millennium Management LLC grew its holdings in shares of Playtika by 3,678.1% in the second quarter.
-Millennium Management LLC now owns 1,296,950 shares of the company’s stock valued at $30,919,000 after purchasing an additional 1,262,622 shares in the last quarter.
-Finally, Capital World Investors grew its holdings in shares of Playtika by 23.8% in the fourth quarter.
-Capital World Investors now owns 5,724,881 shares of the company’s stock valued at $98,983,000 after purchasing an additional 1,100,701 shares in the last quarter.
+Large investors have recently made changes to their positions in the business.
+Russell Investments Group Ltd. acquired a new stake in shares of Playtika in the third quarter valued at approximately $73,000.
+Metropolitan Life Insurance Co NY boosted its holdings in shares of Playtika by 175,600.0% in the second quarter.
+Metropolitan Life Insurance Co NY now owns 5,271 shares of the company’s stock valued at $126,000 after acquiring an additional 5,268 shares in the last quarter.
+Maryland State Retirement & Pension System bought a new position in shares of Playtika in the third quarter valued at approximately $212,000.
+Schonfeld Strategic Advisors LLC bought a new position in shares of Playtika in the third quarter valued at approximately $275,000.
+Finally, Sciencast Management LP bought a new position in shares of Playtika in the fourth quarter valued at approximately $179,000.
 Institutional investors own 20.08% of the company’s stock.

 About Playtika (Get Rating)